Psychological Treatment Program

 Demographics

-Our goal is to offer counseling support to all our patient members who seek to enhance their quality of life while managing ALS.
-Since its inception in 2011, the program has offered assistance to a total of 291 families.
-30 families availed of the program in 2022, 38 families in 2021, and 35 in 2020.
-Additionally, a total of 22 psychologists and registered clinical counselors provided counseling support to our patient members in 2022.
+Our goal is to offer counseling support to all our patient members who seek to enhance their quality of life while managing ALS or PLS.
+Since its inception in 2011, the program has offered assistance to a total of 332 families.
+41 families availded the program in 2023, 30 families in 2022, and 38 families in 2021.
+Additionally, a total of 32 psychologists and registered clinical counselors provided counseling support to our patient members in 2023.

 Ten psychological treatment providers smile at the camera, including a therapy dog